-The complaint procedures for discrimination (Board Policy 3410) and sexual harassment (Board Policy 3410/Administrative Procedures 3410), must be initiated within 10 days from the time of the alleged incident to file a complaint.
+The complaint procedures for discrimination and sexual harassment must be initiated within 10 days from the time of the alleged incident to file a complaint.
 Neither requires a mandatory informal step.
 For additional information or a copy of the procedures, contact the Affirmative Action Officer in Administrative Services or call (760) 921-5448

-Complaints which do not involve allegations of discrimination or sexual harassment (Complaints Concerning employees - Board Policy 3815-PVC/Administrative Procedures 3815-PVC) must be initiated within ten days of the alleged complaint, and evidence of an attempt to informally resolve the matter must be documented before a formal hearing committee is convened.
+Complaints which do not involve allegations of discrimination or sexual harassment must be initiated within ten days of the alleged complaint, and evidence of an attempt to informally resolve the matter must be documented before a formal hearing committee is convened.
 This procedure may result in a resolution between the two parties thereby avoiding a more formal level of the process.
 This may prevent the escalation of feelings related to the complaint and will also help to maintain the privacy of the matter if it remains between the two individuals.